-- INNOVATE: We explore fundamental scientific questions at the cutting edge of chemical research, made possible by our experience in working in this area, to enhance and extend humanity's knowledge and understanding of the natural world
+- INNOVATE: We explore fundamental scientific questions at the cutting edge of chemical research to enhance and extend our knowledge and understanding of the natural world

-- DISCOVER: We build upon our vast expertise in chemical synthesis to discover new and highly efficient reactions to forge chemical bonds, turning readily available building blocks into value-added products
+- DISCOVER: We build upon our expertise to discover new and highly efficient reactions to forge chemical bonds, turning readily available building blocks into value-added products

-- APPLY: We are driven by current urgent challenges facing the global scientific community and apply our findings to provide solutions across a wide-range of fields from biology to materials science
+- APPLY: We are driven by current global challenges and direct our research ouput to provide solutions across a wide-range of fields from biology to materials science

 We are always looking to strengthen our research through collaboration.
 If you would like to enquire about combining skillsets synergistically to maximise the impact of our research, please contact:

 1,2,3-Triazoles are cyclic molecules containing five atoms, of which three are adjacent nitrogen atoms.
 In general, triazoles are stable and successfully used as a way of efficiently joining two molecular fragments together.
-However, in 1-STs, we use a sulfonyl group to carefully tune the reactivity profile.
-We are developing new reactions and designing new catalysts so that a tiny amount of catalyst can promote controlled loss of two of the nitrogen atoms from the 1-sulfonyl triazole as nitrogen gas and capture the associated energy directing it towards formation of complex products with exquisite control and efficiency.
+However, in 1-sulfonyl triazoles: 1-STs, we use a sulfonyl group to carefully tune the reactivity profile.
+We are developing new reactions so that a tiny amount of catalyst can promote controlled loss of two of the nitrogen atoms from the 1-ST as nitrogen gas and capture the associated energy directing it towards formation of complex products with exquisite control and efficiency.

-We have applied this strategy to design new an efficient synthesis of tetrahydrofurans—important molecules found at the heart of many bioactive compounds [see publication 12, publication 13].
+We have applied this strategy to design new and efficient synthesis of tetrahydrofurans: important molecules found at the heart of many bioactive compounds [see publication 12, publication 13].
 We then applied this research to complete the first ever synthesis of petromyroxol, a natural molecule produced by the sea-lamprey [see publication 15].
-This molecule could play an important part in the way that the sea lamprey finds its way back from open water to rivers to breed and we produced a significant amount of the compounds which unlock the possibility for further study of this fascinating creature and its marine biology.
+This molecule could play an important part in the way that the sea lamprey finds its way back from open water to rivers to breed and we produced a significant amount of petromyroxol which unlocks the possibility for further study of this fascinating creature and its marine biology.
 Prof. Weiming Li who is a world-expert in the sea lamprey has more information on his group's website [Li Research Group, Michegan State University].

 compounds made from 1-STs using this novel strategy